nwhitehead/booktool/app/test/basic.md

 : This is the second term we are defining with *some markup* both in the term and in the definition.
 Nice, huh?

+## Footnotes

+Here is a footnote reference,[^1] and another.[^longnote]

+[^1]: Here is the footnote.

+[^longnote]: Here's one with multiple blocks.

+    Subsequent paragraphs are indented to show that they belong to the previous footnote.
+More text.